exercism/emacs-lisp/docs/INSTALLATION.md

 ### Windows
 To install Emacs on Windows head over to the nearest [FTP archive mirror](https://ftpmirror.gnu.org/emacs/windows), grab the installer (=emacs-XX.X-installer.exe=), and launch it.
-If you don't want use Emacs without installing it you can grab the file with the pattern =emacs-XX.x.zip=, unpack it and launch Emacs directly.
+If you don't want use Emacs without installing it you can grab the file with the pattern =emacs-XX.x.zip=, unpack it and launch `bin\runemacs.exe`.

 ### Issues
 YMMV, please let us know in the [issues](https://github.com/exercism/emacs-lisp/issues) or [on Gitter](https://gitter.im/exercism/support) if this section